Frequently Asked Questions About the ParaPro Assessment

 - How are scores reported to the state?

-- What quality controls are there on the scoring of the Internet-based test?
+- What quality controls are there on the scoring of the computer-delivered test?
 How will examinees know the score reported on the screen is an accurate score?

 After finishing the test, test takers see their unofficial score displayed on the computer screen.
 Two weeks later, ETS mails the test taker an official score report.
 During that two-week period, ETS rescores all ParaPro tests as part of quality-control procedures.
 If there's a change in any test taker's score as a result of this quality-control check, ETS reports the new score (which may be higher or lower) to the test taker and to the original score recipient.

-- What are the minimum hardware requirements for our district to be able to administer the Internet-delivered test?
+- What are the minimum hardware requirements for our district to be able to administer the computer-delivered test?

 Computer-delivered testing only requires an Internet web browser and an installation of Sun's Java™ Web Start to run, and these specifications: